kschan0214/sepia/README.md

 Some QSM processing algorithms utilise iterative approaches (e.g. `pcg`, `lsqr`, etc.) to obatain a stable resulting map.
-To ensure convergence, one can be done is to increase the number of iterations but the computation time will also be increasing. `qsm_hub` supports GPU computation in Matlab.
+To ensure convergence, one can be done is to increase the number of iterations but the computation time will also be increasing. **QSM Hub** supports GPU computation in Matlab.
 The GUI function will automatically detect the number of GPU devices available in local computer (using `gpuDeviceCount`).
 If the GPU device is detectable in Matlab, the GUI will provide an option for user to choose using the GPU feature or not.
 Based on some preliminary testing, the